 g Excludes service pipelines.
 Data not adjusted to common diameter equivalent.
 Mileage as of the end of each year.
 Includes field and gathering, transmission, and distribution mains.
 See table 1-8 for a more detailed breakout of oil and gas pipeline mileage.

 1960-95: U.S. Department of Transportation, Federal Highway Administration, Highway Statistics Summary to 1995, FHWA-PL-97-009 (Washington, DC: Annual issues), table HM-212.

 1996-98,2000: Ibid., Highway Statistics (Washington, DC: Annual issues), table HM-20.

 1960-2000: Association of American Railroads, Railroad Facts (Washington, DC: 2001), p.
 45.

 1980: Amtrak, Corporate Planning and Development, personal communication (Washington, DC).

-1985-2003: U.S. Department of Transportation, Federal Transit Administration, National Transit Database (Washington, DC: Annual issues), Internet site http://www.ntdprogram.com/ as of May 3, 2005, table 23 and similar tables in earlier editions.
+1985-99: U.S. Department of Transportation, Federal Transit Administration, National Transit Database (Washington, DC: Annual issues) table 20 and similar tables in earlier editions.

 1960-96: U.S. Army Corps of Engineers, Ohio River Division, Huntington District, Ohio River Navigation System Report, 1996, Commerce on the Ohio River and its Tributaries (Fort Belvoir, VA: 1996), p.
 2.